cat-demo-org/ui-cool-app-web/README.md

 When developing Cool App, all of it's internal org dependencies should be pulled as well to allow seamless development as needed.
 Follow the steps below to work on this application:

+- Run `git clone git@github.com:cat-demo-org/ui-cool-app-web.git` then cd into the newly cloned repo
+- Run `pnpm i` to install package dependencies
-- Git clone internal dependencies by running `pnpm clone-deps`
+- Run `pnpm clone-deps` to clone additional local dependencies
+- Run `pnpm link-deps` to link all necessary local dependencies
 - You should now open a terminal in each of the newly cloned repository directories
-- Run `pnpm link-deps` to link all necessary local dependencies
 - In the `demo-api-sdk` terminal -- Run `pnpm dev`
 - In the `ui-cool-app-shared` terminal -- Run `pnpm dev`
 - In the `ui-cool-app-web` terminal -- Run `pnpm dev`